SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 # How to get there from here

-This is not about having the developers do the "testing", but that is a good end goal, and Atlassian has laid out a pretty solid transition plan for that [here](https://www.atlassian.com/agile/software-development/qa-at-speed) (although it's in the video, so you'll have to watch it to get an example plan).
+This is not about having the developers do the "testing", but that is a good next step, and Atlassian has laid out a pretty solid transition plan for that [here](https://www.atlassian.com/agile/software-development/qa-at-speed) (although it's in the video, so you'll have to watch it to get an example plan).

 This is about having the developers write the tests (i.e. "[checks](https://www.developsense.com/blog/2009/08/testing-vs-checking/)", but we call them "tests") for their tickets as part of their development process (i.e. before it goes to code review).